Wednesday, December 2, 2020

 Vicki L Baker, Albion College, Mid- Career Faculty Workshop Chair

 MaryBeth Walpole, Rowan University, Chair of the Council for the Advancement of Higher Education Programs (CAHEP)

-A panel of mid-career scholars representing diverse institutional perspectives will offer reflective comments and advice for the workshop participants.
-The session will include Q&A with the panelists.
+A panel of mid-career scholars representing diverse institutional perspectives will offer reflective comments and respond to questions/comments about how to manage post-tenure career (and personal) pursuits

 Session 2: Career Advancement “Quick Takes”

 This session will feature 4, 12 minute “Quick Takes” that feature a strategic action that is useful in organizing at mid-career, regardless of career aspirations/goals.
 We will run this session like “speed dating” so participants can spend time on each topic.
 Each topic will be moderated by a mid-career scholar with targeted expertise/experience.

 - The research pipeline: Aimee Terosky, Associate Professor and the Director of the Interdisciplinary Doctor of Education Program for Educational Leaders (IDEPEL), Saint Joseph's University

 - Fostering a mentoring network: Rich Reddick, Associate Dean for Equity, Community Engagement, and Outreach, College of Education; Assistant Director, Plan II Honors Program, College of Liberal Arts; W. K. Kellogg Professorship of Community College Leadership, University of Texas at Austin

 - Managing the grant while managing your career: Meghan Pifer, Associate Professor and Associate Director of the Master Educator Course, University of Louisville

 - Wellness/self-care: Rosemary (Rosie) Perez, Associate Professor, University of Michigan